-Voltage transients or impulse noise associated with ring cadence or ring trip are minimized or eliminated with the L9311, thus possibly eliminating the need for external zero-cross switching circuitry.
+Voltage transients or impulse noise associated with ring cadence or ring trip are minimized or eliminated with the L9310H, thus possibly eliminating the need for external zero-cross switching circuitry.

 A tip open switch configuration is also available for ground start applications.
-A common-mode current detector is included.
+A common-mode current detector is included for ground start and ground key applications.